UK Packaging Waste Signage Requirements by 2027 Revoked

 / Audit Your Current Packaging

-Conduct a thorough review of your existing packaging to determine its compliance with new regulations.
+Conduct a thorough review of your existing packaging.
 Identify areas for improvement, such as recyclability, material sourcing, and overall environmental impact.

 / Collaborate with Producer Responsibility Organizations (PROs)

-Partnering with PROs will help you better understand your obligations and gain expert insights into compliance strategies.
-These organizations can guide you in implementing systems that align with regulatory requirements.
+Partnering with PROs will help you better understand your options and gain expert insights.
+These organizations can guide you in implementing systems that align with different labeling recommendations for waste labeling.

 / Leverage a Compliance-Focused Packaging Solution